MicrosoftDocs/memdocs/windows-365/enterprise/report-cloud-pc-recommendations.md

 ## Insights by model

 A summary of recommendations by the type of Cloud PC.
 The report shows the **PC type** and the number of Cloud PCs in each category.
-PC types that have many Cloud PCs in non-Righsized columns might indicate the type isn't a good fit for your workloads.
+PC types that have many Cloud PCs in non-Rightsized columns might indicate the type isn't a good fit for your workloads.

 <!-- ########################## -->
 ## Next steps